DayByDayBy/whypy/README.md

 python loop.py [iterations]
 ```

-(if no iterations are given, the script defaults to 10)
+(if no iterations are given, the loop scripts default to 10)

 output files will be saved in the `outputs/pitching` directory with a filename format that includes the model name, temperature, and a timestamp.